Invesco Russell 1000 Enhanced Equal Weight ETF (USEQ) Stock Analysis

 What Are the Key Risks for USEQ?

-- Underperformance of momentum and value factors in certain market cycles.
+- Underperformance of the specific momentum and relative valuation factors in certain market environments, leading to returns below the broader market or other large-cap strategies.

 What Are the Growth Opportunities for USEQ?